atomgptlab/atombench_inverse/README.md

 pip install uv snakemake dvc
 ```

+## Common Installation Pitfalls

+- **`conda` doesn’t activate properly**
+  If `conda activate` does nothing or errors, your shell is not initialized.
+Run
+  `eval "$(conda shell.bash hook)"` and confirm that `(base)` appears in your prompt.

+- **Mixing multiple Python managers**
+  Having `conda`, `micromamba`, or system Python all active at once will cause hard-to-diagnose failures.
+Use *one* `conda` installation and ensure `which python` points inside the active environment.

+- **Running on the wrong system**
+  This code assumes Linux + SLURM + CUDA 11.8.
+MacOS, Windows, or non-SLURM clusters will fail early, often with cryptic CUDA or scheduler errors.

+- **Forgetting to initialize submodules**
+  If `models/` is empty or incomplete, you likely skipped
+  `git submodule update --init --recursive`.

+- **OOM or extremely slow environment solves**
+  FlowMM’s environment is large.
+This is expected.
+Use `mamba` (not `conda`) and be patient—20–60 minutes is normal on shared systems.

+- **Snakemake hides the real error**
+  When something fails, rerun with `--show-failed-logs` or execute the failing job script directly.
+The actual issue is almost always in the job log.

+If you hit an issue not listed here, run `depcheck.sh` first—it catches most environment-level problems before you waste time debugging downstream failures.

 ## Recompute Atombench Benchmarks
 #### Step 1: Provide the location of this atombench repository
 For this repository to execute its core functionalities, it must know its own location in the computer's filesystem.
 To accomplish this, locate a file in the `scripts/` directory called `absolute_path.sh`, and set the `ABS_PATH` environment variable equal to the repository's absolute path, e.g.